aditisharma132/aditisharma132/README.md

 <details>
 <summary><h>💫 About Me:</h></summary>
 👀 Currently pursuing Computer Science & Engineering under the department of Artificial Intelligence at Sri Venkateshwara College Of Engineering, Bangalore [2020-24].
 I am a passionate learner and an active participant in hackathons.
 I enjoy exploring new dimensions of technology and learning them which require me to push myself beyond my comfort zone and contribute while enriching my learnings.

-> 🍁 I am the Google Developer Students Club Lead @SVCE
+> 🍁 Google Developer Students Club Lead @SVCE

 > 🍁 A Beta Microsoft Learn Student Ambassador